kiyui/dont-reinvent-bicycle/content/code/14-foss-and-github.md

-Title: migrating from GitHub to Codeberg
+Title: Free and open source software and GitHub
 Date: 2020-11-05
 Tags: hosting, git
-Slug: github-to-codeberg
+Slug: foss-and-github
 Description: A criticism of GitHub beyond just the DMCA takedown, and hopefully a new paradigm in where we develop our software
-Status: draft

-The news that [youtube-dl](https://youtube-dl.org/) had been struck by DMCA takedown notice by RIAA has been circulating about in many tech circles such as [Hacker News](https://news.ycombinator.com/item?id=24872911), inviting regular criticism of GitHub and the volatility of software hosting platforms.
+The news that [youtube-dl](https://youtube-dl.org/) had been struck by DMCA takedown notice by RIAA has been circulating in many tech circles such as [Hacker News](https://news.ycombinator.com/item?id=24872911), inviting regular criticism of GitHub and the volatility of software hosting platforms.
 Akin to [when Microsoft acquired GitHub](https://news.ycombinator.com/item?id=17221527) or when [GitHub banned users in Iran](https://news.ycombinator.com/item?id=20542731) (among other countries), there was an influx of people criticising GitHub and [reactionarily hopping onto GitLab](https://twitter.com/gitlabstatus/status/1003887898142367744), which ironically is affected by the same sanctions, instead.

 > **Repository unavailable due to DMCA takedown.**